View our frequently asked questions from trainees

 What kind of formal training will I receive as a trainee solicitor?

-All trainee solicitors must complete the Professional Skills Course (PSC) during their training contract and the PSC comprises two sections: Core and Electives.
-In addition to the PSC, you will attend a general induction to the firm, equipping you with the basic skills you need for the first day in your seat.
+You will attend a general induction to the firm, equipping you with the basic skills you need for the first day in your seat.
 You will also receive specific induction training in each seat so our trainees can develop the legal, technical knowledge they will need.
+We also have a programme of skills training sessions available through our Charles Russell Speechlys Business School that we encourage trainees to attend.

 Are there sporting or social events?